Advice on Trusts

-It is normal for you to leave a letter of wishes to give your trustee guidance on their discretion but it is important to note that your trustee is not legally bound to carry them out but how closely they follow your guidelines is up to who you to choose.
+It is normal for you to leave a letter of wishes to give your trustee guidance at their discretion but it is important to note that your trustee is not legally bound to carry them out how closely they follow your guidelines is up to who you choose.

 It is also important to know what to expect from the trustee as they have the discretion to distribute your capital and income between the group of beneficiaries you have stated.
 What makes discretionary trusts different is that firstly, the trustee has the power to determine what beneficiaries will receive payments from the trust and secondly, the trustees can select the amount of trust property they receive.
 With this trust, you can also allow the trustee to add or remove beneficiaries.

 There are two types of testamentary trust: exhaustive and non-exhaustive.

 This is where your trustees must distribute all the income in the trust fund.

 This is where your trustees have the power to accumulate the income themselves and then distribute it.
 Although trusts, in general, provide power to distribute and manage your estate, a discretionary trust is generally for the distribution of income only.

 Would it be better to set up a revocable living trust instead?